dojo/docs/dojox/calendar.rst

 The styling of a column view  is defined in the themes/claro/ColumnView.css and themes/claro/ColumnView_rtl.css.
 The base CSS class name is dojoxCalendarColumnView.

-The styling of a simple column view  is defined in the themes/claro/SimpleColumnView.css and themes/claro/SimpleColumnView_rtl.css.
-The base CSS class name is dojoxCalendarSimpleColumnView.

 Several functions are provided to style or set a style class on part of the view:
   * styleColumnHeaderCell(node, date, renderData): allows to style a column header cell.
 By default, it installs dojoxCalendarToday and dojoxCalendarWeekend CSS classes.
   * styleRowHeaderCell(node, hour, renderData): allows to style a row header cell.
 By default, does nothing.